-HOTELS

-RUBENS AT THE PALACE

-For your stay in London, we are pleased to offer accommodations at the luxurious Rubens at the Palace Hotel, a historic property that dates back to the 1700s and has served royalty throughout the centuries since.
+RUBENS AT THE PALACE For your stay in London, we are pleased to offer accommodations at the luxurious Rubens at the Palace Hotel, a historic property that dates back to the 1700s and has served royalty throughout the centuries since.
 Overlooking the Royal Mews of Buckingham Palace, The Rubens is moments away from Victoria Station and some of London's best shops and restaurants.
 Amenities include 24-hour room service, complimentary Wi-Fi access, luxury toiletries, plush bathrobes, iron and ironing board, and hair dryer.

-THE KINGFISHER Located in Bedford and nestled on the River Great Ouse, The Kingfisher is an historic riverside pub and boutique hotel with traditionally furnished rooms, all with en suite bathrooms.
-Additional amenities include TVs and free Wi-Fi, plus tea and coffeemaking facilities.
-The pub offers delicious locally sourced cuisine serving traditional British fare and relaxed friendly service.
-TOUR INCLUSIONS - Exclusive itinerary designed by the International Spy Museum and The National WWII Museum - Special access to sites not offered on other tours - Full-time logistical Tour Manager - Expert local guides - Roundtrip airport transfers (when arriving and departing on scheduled group tour dates) - Luxury five-star and deluxe four-star accommodations throughout the journey - Private, first-class, air-conditioned motor coach transportation - · Personal listening devices on all included touring - Included gratuities to guides, drivers, porters and servers - 7 Breakfasts, 4 Lunches, 3 Dinners, and 2 Receptions - Beer, house wine, and soft drinks with included lunches and dinner - Personalized luggage tags and customized name badge PRICING \$7,495.00 per person, double occupancy\$9,295.00 per person, single occupancy\$230 per person taxes and fees\$1,000 deposit
+TOUR INCLUSIONS - Exclusive itinerary designed by The National WWII Museum - Presentations from the Museum's digital collections, including video and oral histories - Special access to sites not offered on other tours - Full-time logistical Tour Manager - Expert local guides - Roundtrip Airport Transfers (when arriving and departing on scheduled group tour dates) - Luxury five-star and deluxe four-star accommodations throughout the journey - Private, first-class, air-conditioned motor coach transportation - Personal listening devices on all included touring - Included gratuities to guides, drivers, porters and servers - 7 Breakfasts, 4 Lunches, 3 Dinners, and 2 Receptions - Free flow beer, house wine, and soft drinks with included lunches and dinner - Personalized luggage tags and customized name badge PRICING \$7,495.00 per person, double occupancy\$9,295.00 per person single occupancy\$230 per person taxes and fees\$1,000 deposit

-View the terms and conditions by scanning the QR code above with your smartphone camera.

-For a comprehensive listing of all tour offerings and early booking discount opportunities, visit ww2museumtours.org; call 1-877-813-3329 x 257; or email travel@nationalww2museum.org
+View the terms and conditions by scanning the QR code above with your smart phone camera.
+CONTACT US For a comprehensive listing of all tour offerings and early booking discount opportunities, visit ww2museumtours.org; call 1-877-813-3329 x 257; or email travel@nationalww2museum.org